landoncrabtree/UnconfuserExTools/README.md

 ### WARNING: These tools have been aggragated from multiple sources around the web.
 These tools are provided as-is, and there is no guarantee on the safety or authenticity of the file(s).
 It is recommended to run them in a sandboxed environment.

+### IMPORTANT: A lot of the tools contained are part of CodeCracker's Tools.
+These tools are from 2011-2015, and are no longer maintained, nor is there much documentation about them.
+Once again, I want to reiterate that this repository is "as-is" and I cannot guarantee the safety or authenticity of the files provided.
+As such, without proper documentation on these files, I cannot say for sure what they do.
+All the information provided is from sources that are available today.
+Please DO NOT create issues regarding a program not working, as I am not the original author of any of the tools included here.
+Thanks!

 ## What is this?
 This repository contains tools used in the unpacking and deobfuscation of .NET applications protected with ConfuserEx.
 I was analyzing a malware artifact protected by ConfuserEx, and most tutorials online referenced tools such as "UnconfuserEx" and "ConfuseExSwitchKiller", but links were dead / not readily available.
 I've created this repository to act as a centralized place for all tools related to the deobfuscation of ConfuserEx protected applications, without the worry of expiring or paywalled file downloads.
 Furthermore, a lot of tools, such as NoFuserEx, require you to build from source, so this repository has pre-compiled binaries for ease of use.